-Provides recommendations for evaluation of a manufacturer's valve construction and quality assurance program for the purpose of determining a manufacturer's capability to provide new valves manufactured in accordance with the applicable API standards.
-Qualification of valves under this recommended practice is "manufacturing facility specific" and does not cover valves manufactured by other manufacturing facilities, whether owned by the same manufacturer or a third party.
-Fugitive emissions testing is outside the scope of this recommended practice.
-Pages: 22
+Provides recommendations for evaluation of a manufacturer's valve construction and quality management system for the purpose of determining a manufacturer's capability to provide new valves manufactured in accordance with applicable standards listed.
+Testing per this recommended practice that does not have an established requirement in the applicable standard is for information only.
+Pages: 32